mikecao/hashkit/README.md

     var hashkit = new Hashkit({ shuffle: true, mask: true, seed: 123456789 });

-This will produce the following character set:
+The seed can be any integer number or a string.
+The default seed will produce the following character set:

     WLgvI6CN7tqi8xfdFJZYDVeuP5K0kpAhmTEG2SjH39cXoyMzQbsraUBwl1OR4n